Turmeric (Curcuma longa) is a popular spice in Asian cuisine but it is also known for many health benefits (1).

 6) Turmeric May Help Protect Against Cardiovascular Disease

-Another study showed that heart inflammation and injury caused by parasite Trypanosoma cruzi were protected by curcumin (38).
+Another study showed that heart inflammation and injury caused by the parasite Trypanosoma cruzi were protected by curcumin (38).

 Since Turmeric has an antioxidant function, it may also protect from cardiovascular diseases.
 Animal studies await confirmation in humans.